 Holloway’s path illustrates an important decision-making step, which was asking advice from professionals in his field of interest.
 According to Shaff, informational interviews with experts are key to enhancing your own education and career.
 “You’re asking how they got where they are, why they enjoy what they’re doing, poking to find out what they do in their job, what are the skills needed,” he explains.

-Linda Gerstle is the director of Education and Community Partnerships at From the Top, the classical music radio show featuring outstanding high school and middle school musicians.
-She oversees the arts leadership training in which all From the Top performers are required to participate.
-She also supervises the Center for the Development of Arts Leaders in Boston and all From the Top national education and outreach programs.
+Linda Gerstle, CEO of the non-profit research and development organization CAST, was the director of Education and Community Partnerships at From the Top.
+She oversaw the arts leadership training for all From the Top national radio show musicians.
+She also supervised the Center for the Development of Arts Leaders in Boston and all From the Top national education and outreach programs.

 Wanting a path that could mesh her interests in both the arts and human development, Gerstle pursued a degree in music therapy.
 After working at a community music school in Cleveland, she earned a Master’s in Education and went on to become the executive director of a national non-profit advocating educational reform before joining From the Top.
 “I never let go of the power of how arts can be instrumental in creating an incredibly robust and inspiring learning environment for kids,” she says.